Diversity and Inclusion

 We want to improve representation of women in leadership and managerial positions.
-Two programs were launched at Group level: Lioness Acceleration Program, an 18-month journey for female senior managers that is supported through mentoring and coaching and by a panel of international experts on leadership topics, and Elevate, a 12-week program for female managers including six webinars and two live sessions.
+We also aim to increase the number of females in managerial positions to 38% by end of 2021.
+To achieve these goals two programs were launched at Group level: Lioness Acceleration Program, an 18-month journey for female senior managers that is supported through mentoring and coaching and by a panel of international experts on leadership topics, and Elevate, a 12-week program for female managers including six webinars and two live sessions.

-These two Gender’s programs are complemented by more than 60 actions aunched at local level, such as Women Mentoring and STEM Women Recruitment Programs.
+These two Gender programs are complemented by more than 60 actions aunched at local level, such as Women Mentoring and STEM Women Recruitment Programs.

 We are committed to equal pay for men and women.
 During 2020 specific analyses were carried out at local level applying a Group common methodology.
 The analyses focused on pay equity in terms of gender pay gap for comparable roles (equal pay gap) and on gender balance in terms of gender pay gap across the entire organization, regardless of the roles.
 More informations here.